 # Royal Crescent and Circus

 Built in the 18th century, the Royal Crescent is Bath’s world-famous landmark.
 The set of thirty identical Georgian townhouses curves around the lush park and a perfectly cut lawn.
-Next to the Royal Crescent you can find a similar set of terraced houses, lied out in the perfectly circular shape, which gave the street the name “The Circus”.
+Next to the Royal Crescent you can find a similar set of terraced houses, lied out in a perfectly circular shape, which gave the street the name “The Circus”.
 Both the Circus and Royal Crescent are great locations for photos and a good opportunity to discover more of Bath’s history.

 No. 1 Royal Crescent

 No.1 Royal Crescent, the first house in Bath’s Royal Crescent, was designed as a luxurious accommodation for aristocrats and royalty visiting the city.
-Now, it has been turned into the museum and it’s the only house in the Royal Crescent that is open to the public.
+Now, it has been turned into a museum and it’s the only house in the Royal Crescent that is open to the public.
 You can step into the past and experience a bit of the Georgian splendour, with the authentic furniture and decoration of the rooms.

-Opening times: 10am-5pm.
+Opening times: 10 am-5 pm.

 Price: From £5.10-£10.30